 Paul’s appellate experience includes over 75 appeals principally in the Ninth Circuit Court of Appeals, the Supreme Courts of Washington and Montana, and the various Courts of Appeal in Washington.
 He has also practiced in the United States Supreme Court, the Second, Third, Seventh, Eleventh, D.C., and Federal Circuit Courts of Appeal, and the California and New York appellate courts.

 Paul has been lead trial counsel in numerous successful, complex, multi–party cases, including jury trials, in federal and state courts in Washington, Montana, and California.
+Additionally, he regularly provides counseling on issues arising under the United States and Washington constitutions, various federal and state statutes, and ethics codes.
 Most recently he obtained a defense verdict in a breach of contract jury trial.
 The verdict was upheld on appeal and his client was awarded its complete attorney’s fees and costs.

 Paul is recognized by numerous top lawyer lists.
 He is a ranked commercial litigator by Chambers and Partners USA, which went on to say, “The ‘exceptional’ Paul Lawrence helms the litigation department at Pacifica Law Group.
 He is well known for his work in the political sphere, handling constitutional and municipal matters and earning accolades as a ‘great lawyer doing high-profile initiative work.’
 Lawrence is also strong in appellate, insurance and commercial litigation.”
 Chambers also has stated: “Paul Lawrence has a broad litigation practice and is well regarded for his handling of complex commercial, municipal and environmental disputes.
 He is noted for his expert representation of clients in appellate proceedings.”